Vision + Initiatives

 CCC Students Join All-Oregon Academic Team

-OREGON CITY - Clackamas Community College students Jessica Duran, of Milwaukie, and Kasandra Hartung-Phipps, of Molalla, were honored April 23 at the annual All-Oregon Academic Team luncheon in Salem.
-Students from the state's 17 community colleges participated in the annual event sponsored by the Oregon Community College Association.
+OREGON CITY - Clackamas Community College students Lizajane Gray, of Estacada, and Natalia Rodriguez, of Canby, will be honored April 26 at the annual All-Oregon Academic Team luncheon in Salem.
+Students from the state's 17 community colleges participate in this annual event sponsored by the Oregon Community College Association.

-Students started the day at the Oregon Capitol meeting Gov. Kate Brown.
-They were then recognized during an event at the Salem Convention Center.
+The All-Oregon Academic Team winners will start the day on April 26 at the Oregon Capitol to meet Gov. Kate Brown.
+They will then be honored during an event at the Salem Convention Center.